coatlessali/GLCoreScissors/README.md

 Remove `GLCoreScissors.dll` from your BepInEx plugins directory.

+## Usage

+Enable the enemy silhouettes checkbox in the Assist options. **Requires a restart to toggle properly.**

 ## Building

 Note: I don't use Visual Studio, so I have no clue how to compile this on Windows, though using `msbuild` should be possible.
 As for MacOS, the file structure is different, but by editing the .csproj file to have correct file names, you should be able to build it with `msbuild`, just like Linux, assuming you have Mono installed.